amrlabib/javascript-essentials/objects.md

 Every javascript object created using `new` keyword will contain an object called `prototype`.

-we usually use object `prototype` for properties inheritance.
+we usually use object `prototype` for:

+1. Properties sharing between multiple instances of the same class

+2. Inheritance between classes/objects.

+---

 #### Example 12.2:

-In this example we will see how we can use object `prototypes` to inherit `printName` method.
+In this example we will see how we can use object `prototypes` to share `printName` method.

 ```javascript